 Myth 3: Prenups Are Unfair and Favor One Party

 There is a misconception that prenups inherently benefit only one spouse, leaving the other vulnerable.
 A well-drafted pre-nuptial agreement is mutual and considerate of both parties' needs and future circumstances.
-Legal counsel for each spouse ensures that the agreement is balanced and fair, addressing concerns of both individuals.
+Legal counsel for each spouse ensures that the agreement is balanced and fair, addressing the concerns of both individuals.

 Myth 4: Prenups Cannot Be Changed

 Opponents of pre-nuptial agreements may argue that they cannot be amended once signed.
 On the contrary, prenups are not set in stone.
 Couples can revisit and modify their agreement to reflect evolving conditions and mutual decisions.
-Life is dynamic, and prenups can, and should, evolve with a marriage.
+Life is dynamic, and prenups can and should evolve with a marriage.

 By dispelling these myths, it becomes evident that pre-nuptial agreements are neither a guarantee of divorce nor a self-serving arrangement.
 Instead, they can be an indispensable tool for ensuring financial clarity and fostering a more honest and secure relationship.
 Addressing preconceptions and understanding the true potential of prenups paves the way for an open, committed, and prosperous marital journey.